ten-protocol/go-ten/README.md

 ### Deploying contracts into a local testnet
-Deploying and interacting with contracts on Obscuro requires the wallet extension to be running.
+Deploying and interacting with contracts on Obscuro requires OBX to be allocated to an account via the faucet server, and the wallet extension to be running.
+For more information on requesting OBX from the faucet server see [docs/testnet/faucet.md](docs/testnet/faucet.md).
 The wallet extension is the Obscuro component that ensures that sensitive information in RPC requests between client applications and Obscuro cannot be seen by third parties.
 The wallet extension should be run local to the client application and is described in more detail at [docs/wallet-extension/wallet-extension.md](docs/wallet-extension/wallet-extension.md).

 To start the wallet extension to run against a local testnet use the below;